Understanding and Improving Length Generalization in Hierarchical Sparse Attention Models: Experiments

 \subsection{The Role of Sparsity}

-The effectiveness of our model hinges on a nuanced application of sparsity.
-We identify and analyze three critical dimensions of sparsity, using our best-performing DRT configuration for a controlled study (Table~\ref{tbl:ruler-sparsity}).
+The effectiveness of our model critically depends on the careful orchestration of sparsity across multiple dimensions.
+We conduct a systematic ablation study to analyze three key dimensions of sparsity using our best-performing configuration, with detailed results presented in Table~\ref{tbl:ruler-sparsity}.

-\paragraph{Sufficient Training Length.} This dimension refers to the sequence length available to the sparse attention mechanism during training.
-A longer context provides a larger and more diverse pool of chunk candidates, enabling the model to learn a more robust retrieval policy through contrastive learning.
-Our results confirm its importance: models trained on a 4K context extrapolate successfully up to 8000x their training length, whereas models trained on a 1K context fail to generalize.
-Increasing the training length to 8K yields further improvements, establishing a clear trend.
+\paragraph{Sufficient Training Length.} This dimension specifies the context window size used during training, which determines the pool of chunk candidates available for the sparse attention mechanism to learn from.
+A longer training context exposes the model to more diverse retrieval scenarios, enabling it to develop a more robust retrieval policy through richer contrastive signals.
+The empirical evidence strongly supports this: models trained on 4K contexts successfully extrapolate up to 8000$\times$ their training length, while those trained on only 1K contexts fail to generalize beyond the training regime.
+Further extending training length to 8K brings additional gains, confirming a clear positive correlation between training context length and extrapolation capability.

-\paragraph{Selection Sparsity (Top-K).} This controls how many of the available chunks the model can attend to at each step.
-A large Top-K (e.g., 64) allows near-dense global access, while a small Top-K (e.g., 8) enforces a sparse retrieval policy, forcing the model to be highly selective.
-Enforcing this sparsity is crucial for generalization.
-At extreme lengths (32M), the model trained with Top-K=8 significantly outperforms its Top-K=64 counterpart, as the sparse policy learned during training better matches the demands of inference on extremely long sequences.
+\paragraph{Selection Sparsity (Top-K).} This parameter controls the number of chunks the model can attend to at each decoding step, directly regulating the sparsity of the retrieval mechanism.
+While a large Top-K value (e.g., 64) permits nearly dense global attention, a small Top-K (e.g., 8) enforces strict sparsity, compelling the model to learn highly discriminative retrieval.
+This enforced sparsity during training proves essential for extreme-length generalization.
+At 32M tokens, the model trained with Top-K=8 substantially outperforms its Top-K=64 counterpart, demonstrating that a sparse retrieval policy learned during training generalizes more effectively to the resource constraints and scale demands of inference at unprecedented sequence lengths.

-\paragraph{Retrieval Frequency (Tokens Per Retrieval).} This dimension defines how often the retrieval mechanism (TPR) is invoked---every token (per-token) or less frequently (e.g., every 8 tokens).
-While less frequent retrieval (per-8-tokens) shows marginal gains on the simple single-retrieval task (S-N), its performance degrades substantially on complex tasks requiring multiple lookups (MQ-N, VT).
-Therefore, per-token retrieval proves to be the more robust and general-purpose choice, which we use in our final model.